 I do some work for the Department of Health as a resource person, specifically for training in addiction counseling and screening and assessment.
 In connection with my foundation, I help train DOH or government health workers.
 Because of the war on drugs and a great many addicts who have surrendered, called “surrenderees,” the various facilities have had to hire new staff.
 That’s where I come in.

 What kinds of rehabs are there here?

 There are therapeutic community programs, which nowadays are slowly modifying their approach from the traditional and very confrontational TC.
-Then12-step-based programs, which are not really 12-step programs, with most considered eclectic.
+Then 12-step-based programs, which are not really 12-step programs, with most considered eclectic.
 Then there are combinations of TC and cognitive behavioral therapy or combinations of CBT and the 12-step program.
 Nowadays what the government calls faith-based programs are becoming popular.
-They are basically church-based organizations who have put up their own rehabs.
+They are basically church-based organizations that have put up their own rehabs.
 And then eclectic programs.

 Okay, why don’t you describe what could happen to a patient entering each one.